cameraui/docs/notifications/index.md

 ## What each camera alerts you about

-Each camera has its own notification settings, so you only get pinged for what matters there:[^nvr]
+Each camera has its own notification settings, in the camera's [settings](/cameras/settings) under **Notifications**, so you only get pinged for what matters there:[^nvr]

+- **Send notifications.** The camera's own switch.
+Off means this camera never pushes, while its events still land on the timeline and in the app.
+On by default.
 - **Which objects alert you.** Set by the camera's [alert zones](/cameras/zones-and-masks#alert-zones), not here.
 Without an alert zone the camera alerts on everything it detects.
 Draw one to narrow it down by type and by area.
-- **Known Faces Only.** For people, only alert on a recognised [face](/detection/faces).
+- **Which faces and plates alert you.** Also set by the [alert zones](/cameras/zones-and-masks#who-exactly-and-which-plate).
+A zone can name the people it pushes for, with entries for unknown faces and for anyone enrolled, and the same for plates.
+Nothing selected notifies for everyone.
-- **Notify for Audio.** Which sounds, such as alarms or glass breaking.
+- **Notify for sounds.** Which sounds, such as alarms or glass breaking.
-- **Notify for Sensors.** A doorbell, a contact sensor, a siren, or a security system.
+- **Notify for sensors.** A doorbell, a contact sensor, a siren, or a security system.
-- **Cooldown (Seconds).** A quiet period after an alert, so one busy scene doesn't flood you.
-- **Notification Speed.** How long to wait for a good picture. **Immediate** sends right away, with a picture only if one is ready. **Balanced** (the default) waits up to 2 seconds, **Best** up to 4.
-A recognised face always sends immediately, and the picture is updated quietly afterwards.
+- **Notification speed.** How long to wait for a good picture. **Immediate** sends right away, with a picture only if one is ready. **Balanced** (the default) waits up to 2 seconds, **Best** up to 4.
+A recognized face always sends immediately, and the picture is updated quietly afterwards.
+- **Cooldown (seconds).** A quiet period after an alert, so one busy scene doesn't flood you.
+30 seconds by default, up to 600.
+Doorbell and alarms bypass it.
-- **Video in Push.** Attach a short clip of the moment to the push.
+- **Video in push.** Attach a short clip of the moment to the push.
 On iPhone it plays right in the notification, on Android the expanded notification animates the clip frame by frame,[^androidframes] and the in-app alert opens with a player.
 Uses the lowest recorded quality.
 Off by default.

 ## AI descriptions arrive as one summary

 With AI descriptions on, an event's texts collect and come through as a single summary, sent once the scene stays calm for a bit or the event ends.[^ai] You get the story of the whole visit instead of a buzz for every moment.

-- **The first alert stays fast.** A person still pings you right away, and the name follows the moment a known face is recognised.
+- **The first alert stays fast.** A person still pings you right away, and the name follows the moment a known face is recognized.
 - **One alert, updated quietly.** Later moments refresh that same alert without buzzing again.
 - **Tapping opens the start.** The summary takes you to the beginning of the event, not the last moment.